 This app is perfect for people who are looking for a complete financial solution in one app.
 An average of $1500 or more per year could be saved according to Empower.

 They keep your data safe by using the latest bank-grade security features and protections, including AES 256-bit encryption, multi-factor authentication, touch/face ID.

 Wally is the best way to track all your accounts, spending and set budgets so you can reach your financial goals easily.
 This app is more popular with Millennials.

 Your expenses are recorded by manual entry or with a photo of your receipt.
-Also, you get notified when a new bill is coming or when you reach a certain goal such as a savings goal and the app adjust to your habits.
+When a new bill is coming or when you reach a certain goal, you get notified and the app adjust to your habits.

 Those who often travel abroad may find useful built-in support for virtually all foreign currencies.
 The app is free to use and has both Android and iPhone versions.